the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-illustrator.md

 ### Translating and editing for reusing Images

-Zipped archives (names ending with '-without-text.zip' on Zenodo) are provided that can be translated into languages that you would like to use them in.
+Zipped archives (names ending with '-without-text.zip' on Zenodo) are provided that can be translated into languages that you would like to use.
 We encourage the use and re-use of these images as much as possible.
-This includes remixing the images, for example changing the colours, translating text or merging them together with additional (openly licensed) images.
+This includes remixing the images, for example changing the colours, translating text or merging them xwith additional (openly licensed) images.
 If you create something that others may benefit from, we encourage you to contribute your image back to *The Turing Way*.

 If you'd like to change the colours of the image to align with other elements of your presentation, see this post by Alex Chan for changing the dominant colour in an image](https://alexwlchan.net/2020/02/adjusting-the-dominant-colour-of-an-image/).